RenYang-home/HLVC/README.md

 ffmpeg -pix_fmt yuv420p -s WidthxHeight -i Name.yuv -vframes Frame path_to_PNG/f%03d.png
 ```

-Note that, our HLVC codes currently only supports the frames with the height and width as the multiples of 16.
+Note that, our HLVC codes currently only support the frames with the height and width as the multiples of 16.
 Therefore, when using these codes, if the height and width of frames are not the multiples of 16, please first crop frames, e.g.,

 ```
 ffmpeg -pix_fmt yuv420p -s 1920x1080 -i Name.yuv -vframes Frame -filter:v "crop=1920:1072:0:0" path_to_PNG/f%03d.png